URGENT APPEAL TIMELINE: 72 hours for decision

 Timeline: File immediately, response within days

-If treatment is truly urgent and insurer is stalling, consider:
+If treatment is truly urgent and insurer is stalling, consider paying out-of-pocket (with manufacturer coupons if available) and continuing appeal for reimbursement.

 Urgent Appeal Success Factors